alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 $ sudo passenger-install-nginx-module
 {% endhighlight %}

 The installer will figure out if all the dependencies are preset.
-If they're not, it'll give you a snippet with which to install them.
+If they’re not, it’ll give you a snippet with which to install them.
 Choose option 1 to let Passenger download, configure, and compile nginx.
 The default installation directory `/opt/nginx` is fine, but some people prefer the more familiar Apache-like directory `/etc/nginx`.

-Once that's installed, we'll get a script for nginx that allows us to use the `service` command, so we can do stuff like `sudo service nginx restart`.
+Once that’s installed, we’ll get a script for nginx that allows us to use the `service` command, so we can do stuff like `sudo service nginx restart`.

 {% highlight bash %}
 $ sudo curl https://raw.github.com/JasonGiedymin/nginx-init-ubuntu/master/nginx | cat >> /etc/init.d/nginx